Skip to main content

 Rowan-Virtua SOM is accredited by the American Osteopathic Association (AOA) to provide osteopathic continuing medical education for physicians.

-Rowan-Virtua SOM designates this program for a maximum of 20 AOA Category 1-B credit and will report CME and specialty credits commensurate with the extent of the physician’s participation in this activity.
+Rowan-Virtua SOM designates this enduring activity for a maximum of 2 AOA Category 1-B credit and will report CME and specialty credits commensurate with the extent of the physician’s participation in this activity.

 Rowan-Virtua SOM is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-Rowan-Virtua SOM designates this internet enduring activity for 20 AMA PRA Category 1 Credit™.
+Rowan-Virtua SOM designates this enduring activity for a maximum of 2 AMA PRA Category 1 Credit™.
 Physicians should claim credit commensurate with the extent of their participation in the activity.

 Register Now!